 He has been selected by Super Lawyers as a New York Metro Rising Star in Securities Litigation and has been selected by Martindale-Hubbell as a Top Rated Lawyer.
 He received his B.S. in Finance from California State University of Northridge.
 He received his J.D. from St. Thomas University School of Law where he graduated cum laude.

 How did you get started in this business?

-After a decade working in a number of firms and running the mergers & acquisitions department at the last firm where Mr. Monteverde was a partner, he took the final and natural step of starting his own firm.
-His firm specializes in protecting shareholders with an emphasis in merger & acquisition transactions.
+After a decade working in a number of firms and running the mergers & acquisitions department at the last firm where I was a partner, I took the final and natural step of starting my own firm.
+The firm specializes in protecting shareholders with an emphasis in merger & acquisition transactions.

 How do you make money?

 The firm only makes money if it obtains a favorable result for shareholders.
 The firm makes money through a fee structure that is referred to as a contingency fee.
 For example, if the firm obtains a cash settlement fund for shareholders, then it would take a percentage of the fund, subject to Court approval.

 How long did it take for you to become profitable?

 I started the firm with cases already on file from my previous firm.

 My prior experience at the law firms I worked at could’ve served as a springboard to a number of other practice areas and legal careers.
 But ultimately, I felt my calling was in standing up for large groups of people who suffer damages because of corporate fraud, misleading information, and the inherent risks of dilutive effects and misstatements in large, complex transactions like mergers.